tommeagher/heroku_ebooks/README.md

 1. Clone this repo
 2. Create a Twitter account that you will post to.
 3. Sign into https://dev.twitter.com/apps with the same login and create an application.
+Make sure that your application has read and write permissions to make POST requests.
 4. Make a copy of the `local_settings_example.py` file and name it `local_settings.py`
 5. Take the consumer key (and secret) and access token (and secret) from your Twiter application and paste them into the appropriate spots in `local_settings.py`.
 6. In `local_settings.py`, be sure to add the handle of the Twitter user you want your _ebooks account to be based on.
 To make your tweets go live, change the `DEBUG` variable to `False`.